Imageomics/pyMorphoSource/README.md

 ```

 ### Search biological specimens filtering on taxonomy and file type
-This example will print out the first page of specimens and their associated media files.
+This example will print out the first 4 specimens and their associated media files.

 Filters:
 - all fields will be filtered by "Puma"